GiadaPa/DS-Programming-Project/README.md

 DATA ANALYSIS
-    1. Age distributions
+    1. Age distribution, age distribution by year, elder athletes's practiced sports distribution
     2. Gender distribution per sport and female partecipation history
-    3. Partecipation frequency of Nations
+    3. Partecipation frequency of nations

 PREDICTION
    1. Which sport is the most suitable for an athlete based on weight and age?